 Matthias is a development professional with 15 years of experience in advisory, management and leadership roles in Southeast Asia.
 He has conducted and contributed to a number of research activities, with extensive field work.
 He works in particular within Myanmar’s Education/Technical Vocational Education Training and Livelihoods sector, with a focus on vulnerability and inclusiveness.
 He holds a Master of Sciences (MSc Natural Resource Management) with post-graduate Certificate in Development Studies.

 Dr. Robert Mellor – Senior Associate Consultant

-Robert is a development advisor who has designed, managed and evaluated projects in more then 22 countries.
-His advisory focus is on capacity-building and learning: in policy and practice, both personal and institutional, to national and sub-national government, as well as to non-government organisations.
+Robert is a development advisor who has designed, managed and evaluated projects in more than 22 countries.
+His advisory focuses on capacity-building and learning: in policy and practice, both personal and institutional, to national and sub-national government, as well as to non-government organisations.
 He has a unique blend of practical skills, honed over years of experience with a capacity for strategic and innovative thinking.
 He has a Master of Policy (in international Development), a PhD in Business Innovation, as well as a number of vocational qualifications.

 Regine Rimarzik – Senior Advisor- Gender Mainstreaming and Child Protection

 Regine has a professional background in community health and intercultural work experience in the area of Children at Risk in South East Asia.
 Regine works, teaches, and researches with a passion for ethnic minority people who suffer from abuse, trauma, and addiction in social dislocation.
 Her role in development consultancy is to strengthen organizations and individuals, so that they may adequately respond to recovery needs of vulnerable women and children.